 Once a category has been determined by a candidate, they can receive a registration score after registering online for free.

 The BC PNP will conduct a tech draw every week to to invite registrants to apply who attained the highest-score.
 Invited candidates have a period of 30 calendar days from this point to submit their completed application form.
-The applicants are required to submit a processing fee of $700.
+The applicants are required to submit a fee of $700.

+it has been stated by BC that the tech applications will be processed on a priority basis.
 A nomination will be given to applications that are approved and the applicant can than apply for permanent residence.